grafana/open-distro-for-elasticsearch-grafana-datasource/README.md

 1. Open the side menu by clicking the Grafana icon in the top header.
 1. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 1. Click the `+ Add data source` button in the top header.
-1. Select *Open Distribution for Elasticsearch* from the *Type* dropdown.
+1. Select *Open Distro for Elasticsearch* from the *Type* dropdown.

 > **Note:** If you're not seeing the `Data Sources` link in your side menu it means that you do not have the `Admin` role for the current organization.